 How can we wake up for our life and be more in control?
 A clear and calm mind requires focus.
 Focus is like any other skill- learning a language or learn to play the piano.
-It comes through training; Especially in the distracted world we live in it requires a lot of training.
-It’s like swimming against the tide.
+It needs to be trained.
+Especially in the distracted world we live in it requires a lot of training.
+It's like swimming against the tide.
 Because the world around us tends to distract us and to scatter our mind we need to counterbalance it by training our mind how to focus.
 It starts with the awareness where our mind is and continuously calling it back to the here and now.
 It is like training a puppy.
 You do not scream at a puppy.
 But you also do not let it be as it wants to be.
 You train it in a gentle way with patience, kindness and repetition.

 On a neuroscientific level by training our attention we thicken our prefrontal cortex which helps us to see the bigger picture, to problem-solve and to think rationally.
 When we train our attention, the density of grey cells in this part of the brain increases and the activity in the amygdala, the fear centre of our brain, decreases.
 This helps us to better regulate our stress response.

-A mindfulness training helps you to train your attention.
 By training your attention you will be able to be more focused and calmer.
 The more present and attentive you are the happier you become.
 Our mind is our biggest asset and therefore we need to take good care of it.